absmach/magistrala/docker/brokers/README.md

 # Brokers Docker Compose

-Mainflux supports configurable MQTT broker and Message broker.
+Magistrala supports configurable MQTT broker and Message broker.

 ## MQTT Broker

-Mainflux supports VerneMQ and Nats as an MQTT broker.
+Magistrala supports VerneMQ and Nats as an MQTT broker.

 ## Message Broker

-Mainflux supports NATS and RabbitMQ as a message broker.
+Magistrala supports NATS and RabbitMQ as a message broker.

 ## Profiles

-This directory contains 4 docker-compose profiles for running Mainflux with different combinations of MQTT and message brokers.
+This directory contains 4 docker-compose profiles for running Magistrala with different combinations of MQTT and message brokers.

 The profiles are: